Do you want to see something very exotic? Welcome to Point & Figure Charts, the type of chart that you probably have never heard of before.

-They are however quite useful and you would be required to learn them if you wanted to become a certified Technical Analyst.
+Point & Figure charts are quite useful, and you would be required to learn them if you wanted to become a Certified Market Technical Analyst.

 Point & Figure Charts (P&F) are unusual as they feature no timeline along the bottom horizontal chart axis.
 The P&F chart is made up only of price swings.
 The vertical price bar is arithmetic and shows only units of the price.
 An “O” is plotted if the price moves down a whole price unit, for example, 50 cents.

 Then when the price changes direction and starts to move upwards, an “X” is marked in each box.